 Cross Country skiing is a fantastic way to get in shape and check off a New Year Resolution.
 Photo: Theresa Ho

 Cross-country skiing is the most efficient way of all to rack up some mileage underfoot.
-Though closed for the ’21 season, Badger Pass Ski Area is a High Sierra hub for cross-country instruction and trails.
+Badger Pass Ski Area is a High Sierra hub for cross-country instruction and trails.
 The trails are still out there, so if you have the equipment and skillset, resolve to get out there and glide through the woods.

 New Year’s resolutions going strong as you head into the spring solstice?
 Build on your new foundation with Yosemite’s awe-inspiring hikes.
 With waterfalls in full torrent, spring is prime time for Yosemite’s big guns: the Yosemite Falls Trail and Mist Trail.
 The magical granite steps of the Mist Trail (bring a waterproof shell) and extra caloric burn courtesy of the switchbacks of the Upper Yosemite Falls Trail will get you there!
 The production values and epic visuals will make you forget that an incredible cardio payoff is underway as you ascend these trails.